Lendico/partner-api-documentation/Security.md

 ```

 ## Subscription Key
+A subscription key is a unique key that is used to authenticate and authorize access to Partner API.
-A subscription key is a key generated to the user in the onboarding process, this key is unique for each partner and must be provided in a header  ```Subscription-Key: <key>```\* for every request to the server.
+It is generated in the API Portal in the onboarding process and must be provided in a header  ```Subscription-Key: <key>```\* for every request to the server.
-Requests without a Subscription key will be rejected with HTTP status code `401`
+Requests without a Subscription key in the header will be rejected with HTTP status code `401`
 and response:
 ```
 {